Compact reference

 If the binding statement has a type annotation, then the constant reference's

-static type is the declared static type given by the type annotation.
-If the
+static type is the declared static type given by the type annotation, and the type

 binding statement does not have a type annotation, then the constant reference's